particle-iot/docs/src/content/reference/device-os/firmware.md

 Unlike "true" EEPROM, flash doesn't suffer from write "wear" with each write to each individual address.
 Instead, the page suffers wear when it is filled.

 Each write containing changed values will add more data to the page until it is full, causing a page erase.
 When writing unchanged data, there is no flash wear, but there is a penalty in CPU cycles.
-Try not write to EEPROM every loop() iteration to avoid unnecessary CPU cycle penalties.  {{#if has-backup-ram}}Backup RAM may be a better storage solution for quickly changing values.  (see [Backup RAM (SRAM)](#backup-ram-sram-)){{/if}}
+Try not write to EEPROM every loop() iteration to avoid unnecessary CPU cycle penalties.

+Backup RAM may be a better storage solution for quickly changing values, see [Backup RAM (SRAM)](#backup-ram-sram-)).

 The EEPROM functions can be used to store small amounts of data in Flash that will persist even after the device resets after a deep sleep or is powered off.